Spine Decompression Surgery for Treating Back Pain

 Pain may result from spinal injuries or degeneration due to wear and tear of the spine.
 When your spine becomes compressed, excess pressure gets transmitted to your spinal cord and nerves, causing pain.
 In order to reduce such pain, spinal decompression is performed to release the pressure.

-Following are the conditions that can be relieved by spinal decompression surgery:
+Following are the conditions that can be relieved by spine decompression surgery:

 When alternative treatments are ineffective, medical professionals may suggest surgery.
 While minimally invasive techniques can be used in some spinal decompression surgeries, but not in others.
 Figure out from your doctor if a minimally invasive procedure is right for you.
 For spinal compression, your surgical options could be as follows: